agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 service=Response { metadata: MetadataMap { headers: {"content-disposition": "attachment", "content-type": "application/grpc", "x-debug-tracking-id": "9253787921377858843;o=0", "date": "Sat, 13 Jul 2024 03:40:22 GMT", "alt-svc": "h3=\":443\"; ma=2592000,h3-29=\":443\"; ma=2592000", "grpc-status": "0"} }, message: Operation { name: "operations/services.sample.bobadojo.appspot.com-0", metadata: Some(Any { type_url: "type.googleapis.com/google.api.servicemanagement.v1.OperationMetadata", value: [10, 33, 115, 101, 114, 118, 105, 99, 101, 115, 47, 102, 111, 111, 46, 98, 111, 98, 97, 100, 111, 106, 111, 46, 97, 112, 112, 115, 112, 111, 116, 46, 99, 111, 109, 34, 11, 8, 166, 238, 199, 180, 6, 16, 136, 218, 150, 112] }), done: false, result: Some(Response(Any { type_url: "type.googleapis.com/google.api.servicemanagement.v1.ManagedService", value: [18, 24, 102, 111, 111, 46, 98, 111, 98, 97, 100, 111, 106, 111, 46, 97, 112, 112, 115, 112, 111, 116, 46, 99, 111, 109, 26, 8, 98, 111, 98, 97, 100, 111, 106, 111] })) }, extensions: Extensions }
 ```

-Now, this doesn't mean that we have to actually serve our APIs using domain names that match our service ids.
-But because Google controls both `cloud.goog` and `appspot.com`, we can get Google-hosted DNS for the subdomains that we use.
+We aren't required to actually serve our APIs on these domains, but because Google controls both `cloud.goog` and `appspot.com`, we can get Google-hosted DNS if we use them.

 But how does Google know what address to use for these names?
-The answer is that we specify that in Service Config, specifically in the `endpoints` section.
+The answer is that we specify that in Service Config, specifically in the [endpoints](/docs/serviceinfrastructure/serviceconfig/#endpoints) section.
 Here's an example for our test API, where we've substituted `WWW.XXX.YYY.ZZZ` for the actual endpoint address.

 ```
   "endpoints": [